-Licensee's Project is a water supply/flood control/power project located northeast of the City of Marysville on the west slope of the Sierra Nevada in the Yuba River watershed in Yuba, Placer and Sierra counties, California.
-A portion of the area within the FERC Project Boundary is United States-owned land managed by the United States Department of Agriculture (USDA) Forest Service (Forest Service) as part of the Plumas National Forest (PNF) and Tahoe National Forest (TNF).
+Licensee's Project is a water supply/flood control/power project located northeast of the city of Marysville on the west slope of the Sierra Nevada in the Yuba River watershed in Yuba, Nevada, and Sierra counties, California.
+A portion of the area within the FERC Project Boundary1 is public land managed by the United States Department of Agriculture, Forest Service as part of the Plumas National Forest and Tahoe National Forest.

 An overview of the Yuba River Basin is shown in Figure 6.1-1.
-Figure 6.1-2, at the end of this section, shows the Project Vicinity including Project facilities and features.
+Figure 6.1-2 shows the Project Vicinity2 including Project facilities and features.